 Judge fairly: Were the prophecies recorded in the Gospel to be literally fulfilled; were Jesus, Son of Mary, accompanied by angels, to descend from the visible heaven upon the clouds; who would dare to disbelieve, who would dare to reject the truth, and wax disdainful?
 Nay, such consternation would immediately seize the dwellers of the earth that no soul would feel able to utter a word, much less to reject or accept the truth.
 It was owing to their misunderstanding of these truths that many a Christian divine hath objected to Muhammad, and voiced his protest in such words: “If Thou art in truth the promised Prophet, why then art Thou not accompanied by those angels our sacred Books foretold, and which must needs descend with the promised Beauty to assist Him in His Revelation and act as warners unto His people?” […] they bear witness to this well-known tradition: “Verily Our Word is abstruse, bewilderingly abstruse.”
 In another instance, it is said: “Our Cause is sorely trying, highly perplexing; none can bear it except a favorite of heaven, or an inspired Prophet, or he whose faith God hath tested.” […] when the divine Touchstone appeared, they have shown themselves to be naught but dross.Baha’u’llah, Kitab-i-Iqan

 Of course, the inherent problem with using a risk-based model for determining your response to revelation is that it is ultimately superficial.
 True faith is born of genuine love and recognition of the Manifestation of God, and stems from the hearts yearning to fulfill its spiritual purpose.
-That is, the spirit of true faith is an act of love, not a calculated decision based on a careful cost/benefit analysis, which is exactly what Pascal proposed when he said the following:
+That is, the spirit of true faith is an act of love and certainty, not a calculated decision based on a careful cost/benefit analysis, which is exactly what Pascal proposed when he said the following:

 …you must wager.
 It is not optional.
 You are embarked.
 Which will you choose then?
 Let us see.
 Since you must choose, let us see which interests you least.
 You have two things to lose, the true and the good; and two things to stake, your reason and your will, your knowledge and your happiness; and your nature has two things to shun, error and misery.
 Your reason is no more shocked in choosing one rather than the other, since you must of necessity choose.
 This is one point settled.
 But your happiness?
 Let us weigh the gain and the loss in wagering that God is.
 Let us estimate these two chances.
 If you gain, you gain all; if you lose, you lose nothing.
 Wager, then, without hesitation that He is.Blaise Pascal, Pensées